comc49/gp-tech-checklist-nestjs/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+#### Docker

+There is a `docker-compose.yml` file for starting Docker.

+`docker-compose up`

+After running the sample, you can stop the Docker container with

+`

 ## Stay in touch

 - Author - [Kamil Myśliwiec](https://kamilmysliwiec.com)